Intrenion/Milcraft/doctrine/modern-strategy.md

 Choose every use of force by how well it supports civilian safety and the local political settlement.

 **Outcome**
-Military action strengthens legitimacy instead of feeding resistance.
+Military action strengthens legitimacy rather than fueling resistance.

 Chapter: Small Wars and Other Savage Violence